-Star tracker satellite navigation systems can play a vital role in attitude determination.
+Star trackers for satellites can play a vital role in attitude determination.

 For thousands of years explorers used the stars to navigate across the globe.
 Around 6,000 stars are visible to the naked eye under the best possible conditions (the sort you might get hundreds of miles out at sea for example) and mariners have typically used one or more of 58 navigational stars to chart a course on the open ocean.